whokilledmarkiplier/whokilledmarkiplier/README.md

 c+h freely,⠀but we may move if our friends are online.⠀they're always our number 1 priority,⠀especially our psys.⠀it's strongly encouraged that you whisper if you want to talk,⠀or we'll most likely miss the message.⠀responses aren't always guaranteed.

-our strawpage is currently being redone,⠀but it'll have all information you'll need.⠀sit tight⠀:)
+our strawpage is being redone,⠀but it'll have all information you'll need.⠀sit tight⠀:)
 </div>

 <div align="center">